QualitaX/ERC-3643-Tokens-for-Derivatives/README.md

+# ⚠️ EXPERIMENTAL PROOF OF CONCEPT - NOT FOR PRODUCTION USE ⚠️

+**CRITICAL WARNING: This codebase is an experimental proof of concept and contains known security vulnerabilities.
+DO NOT deploy to mainnet or use with real funds.**

+## Known Critical Issues
+- **Security vulnerabilities** that could result in complete loss of funds
+- **Incomplete settlement logic** that may not execute properly
+- **Missing access controls** and reentrancy protections
+- **Unaudited smart contracts** with potential logic errors

+**This code is intended for educational and research purposes only.**

+---

 # Overview

 This project implements a smart contract for OTC Bilateral Trading of Uncleared Cash-Settled Forwards that removes counterparty credit risk and automates settlement processes.